Skip to content

 As you can see in the screenshot above, when I create a "Zapier" label, it labels the email in my inbox and puts those emails under the "Zapier" label tab.
 So, if I'm looking to only read Zapier-related emails, all I have to do is click the Zapier label to view them (see what I mean about labels doubling as folders?).

 You can also nest a label under a different label.
-For example, an email from Zapier regarding this blog could be labeled "Outlook vs. Gmail" and nested under the parent "Zapier" label.
-You might find this feature to be less than helpful since you have to manually label each email you receive, but you can set up a filter to automatically label certain types of emails if you want.
+For example, an email from Zapier regarding this blog post could be labeled "Outlook vs. Gmail" and nested under the parent "Zapier" label.
+You can even set up a filter to automatically label certain types of emails if you want.

 Just like how some people hang their jeans in the closet and others fold them in a dresser (or, if you're like me, just throw them on a chair), everyone has their own methods to the madness when it comes to organization, so it's really about personal preference here.